lingxiaoli94/interactive-hex-meshing/README.md

 - The `external` folder contains additional dependencies that are included in the repo.

 ## Dependencies
-Main dependencies that are not included in the repo:
+Main dependencies that are not included in the repo and should be installed first:
 - CMake
 - CUDA (tested with 11.2, 11.3, 11.4) and cuDNN
 - Pytorch C++ frontend (tested with 1.7, 1.8, 1.9)